bregman-arie/devops-exercises/README.md

 <summary>What kind of automation you wouldn't do with Ansible and why?</summary><br><b>

-While it's possible to provision resources with Ansible it might not be the best choice for doing so as Ansible doesn't save state by default and a task that creates 5 instances, when executed again will create additional 5 instances (unless additional check is implemented).
+While it's possible to provision resources with Ansible it might not be the best choice for doing so as Ansible doesn't save state by default.
+So a task that creates 5 instances for example, when executed again will create additional 5 instances (unless additional check is implemented).
 </b></details>